noraworld/github-to-qiita/README.md

 ## Notice
-The old implementation has moved to [noraworld/github-to-qiita-server](https://github.com/noraworld/github-to-qiita-server), and it is no longer supported.
+The old implementation has moved to [noraworld/github-to-qiita-server](https://github.com/noraworld/github-to-qiita-server), and it is no longer maintained.

+## License
+All codes of this repository are available under the MIT license.
+See the [LICENSE](/LICENSE) for more information.